pharath/home/_posts/2022-01-27-lecture-notes-ML-part3.md

 - [Le, Hinton 2015](https://arxiv.org/pdf/1504.00941.pdf):
     - **At first sight, ReLUs seem inappropriate for RNNs** because they can have very large outputs so they might be expected to be **far more likely to explode** than units that have bounded values
+    - In this paper, we demonstrate that, with the **right initialization of the weights**, RNNs composed of [ReLUs] rectified linear units are relatively easy to train and are good at modeling long-range dependencies.

 ## Vanishing Gradient Problem